Spirulina: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

 Spirulina shows promising potential in cancer prevention.
-Studies have shown that phycocyanin, a component of spirulina, can activate apoptosis in different cancer cell lines.
-It acts by inhibiting cyclooxygenase 2 (Cox-2), interfering with the arachidonic acid cascade, and promoting the release of cytochrome c, the cleavage of PARP (Poly ADP-Ribose Polymerase), and the regulation of Bcl-2 family proteins, which are essential in apoptotic regulation.
-Additionally, spirulina polysaccharides increase the activity of endonucleases, DNA damage repair enzymes, thus contributing to cancer prevention.
+Studies have shown that phycocyanin, a component of spirulina, can activate apoptosis in various cancer cell lines.
+It acts by inhibiting cyclooxygenase-2 (Cox-2), interfering with the arachidonic acid cascade, and promoting the release of cytochrome c, PARP (poly ADP-ribose polymerase) cleavage, and the regulation of Bcl-2 family proteins, which are essential in the regulation of apoptosis. rnrnIn addition, spirulina polysaccharides increase endonuclease activity, DNA damage-repairing enzymes, thereby contributing to cancer prevention.rnrn

 Antiviral